nanlabs/grid-debugger/README.md

 ## API

-Public API exposed through window.gridDebugger object.
+Public API exposed through **window.gridDebugger** object.

-- **init**: Initializes the tool and display the buttons at the top of the page.
+- **init**: Initializes the tool and displays the buttons at the top of the page.
 It doesn't show the grid by default.
 - **toggleShow**: Shows/hides the grid.
-- **changeToFluidGrid**: Changes the grid to the fuild one.
+- **changeToFluidGrid**: Changes the grid to the fluid one.
 Using **.container** bootstrap class.
 - **changeToFixedGrid**: Changes the grid to the fixed one.
 Using **.container-fluid** bootstrap class.